-- 1. An absence necessitated by employee's personal illness, injury, or disability due to pregnancy or childbirth. - 2.
-Medical and dental office appointments when absence during working hours for this purpose is authorized by the employee's supervisor. - 3.
-Absence due to exposure to a contagious disease when quarantine is imposed by health authorities or when it is determined by a physician designated by the Authority that the presence of the employee on duty would endanger the health of others. - 4.
-Absence from duty because the employee's presence is needed to attend to the serious illness of a member of his/her_their immediate family.
-For purposes of this paragraph, immediate family shall mean spouse, registered domestic partner, parent, parent-in-lawfather, father-in-law, mother, mother-in-law, step-parent, brother, sistersibling, wife, husband, child, step-child, grandparent, grandchild, step-grandchild, dependent adult or child for whom the employee is the legal guardian, or as otherwise defined by law.
+3.4.
+Absence from duty because the employee's presence is needed to attend to the serious illness of a member of their immediate family.
+For purposes of this paragraph, immediate family shall mean spouse, registered domestic partner, parent, parent-in-law, step-parent, sibling, child, step-child, grandparent, grandchild, step-grandchild, dependent adult or child for whom the employee is the legal guardian, or as otherwise defined by law.

-For purposes of use of sick leave under this paragraph, employees are entitled to use up to one half of his/her_their annual accrued sick leave for the illness/injury of immediate family.
+For purposes of use of sick leave under this paragraph, employees are entitled to use up to one half of their annual accrued sick leave for the illness/injury of immediate family.

 - a.
-Extra help employees may also apply sick leave for themselves or an immediate family member for the preventative care or care of an existing health condition or for specified purposes if the employee is a victim of domestic violence, sexual assault, or stalking. - 5.
+Extra help employees may also apply sick leave for themselves or an immediate family member for the preventative care or care of an existing health condition or for specified purposes if the employee is a victim of domestic violence, sexual assault, or stalking. - 4.5.
 Illness while on paid vacation (this does not apply to Authority provided holidays) shall be charged to sick leave rather than vacation only under the following conditions: - a.
-The employee must notify his/her_their supervisor within four (4) calendar days of the beginning of the illness or prior to the end of their his/her vacation, whichever is sooner, to request that their his/her-illness on vacation be charged to sick leave. - b.
+The employee must notify their supervisor within four (4) calendar days of the beginning of the illness or prior to the end of their vacation, whichever is sooner, to request that their illness on vacation be charged to sick leave. - b.
 The Authority shall be under no obligation to extend the vacation beyond the original scheduled vacation ending date. - c.
-Upon the employee's return to work, the employee must furnish the Authority with a certificate signed by a licensed physician, registered nurse, or recognized health care provider stating the period of sickness. - 6.
-Absence from duty because of personal business not to exceed twenty (20) working hours during the fiscal year.
-This Section E.6 does not apply to extra help employees.
-For the term of this MOU (June 23, 2022 - June 22, 2023) employees in this unit may be absent from duty because of personal business for an additional forty (40) working hours for a total of sixty (60) working hours.
+Upon the employee's return to work, the employee must furnish the Authority with a certificate signed by a licensed physician, registered nurse, or recognized health care provider stating the period of sickness. - F. Absence from duty because of personal business not to exceed sixtytwenty (620) working hours during the fiscal year.
+This Section 1.F=.6 does not apply to extra help employees.
+For the term of this MOU (June 23, 2022 June 22, 2023) employees in this unit may be absent from duty because of personal business for an additional forty (40) working hours for a total of sixty (60) working hours.
 These 40 additional working hours to be used for personal business shall sunset on June 22, 2023.

+F.G.
+General Provisions

-- F. General Provisions - 1.
-In any use of sick leave, an employee's account shall be charged to the nearest quarter hour. - 2.
-An employee may be required to furnish a certificate issued by a licensed physician or registered nurse or other Authority-approved evidence of illness, injury, or medical or dental office calls when the department has notified the employee in advance of such a requirement or when the employee has been under the care of a physician. - G. Sick Leave Payoff - 1.
-An employee shall receive sick leave payoff as follows: - a.
+- 1. In any use of sick leave, an employee's account shall be charged to the nearest quarter hour. - 2.
+An employee may be required to furnish a certificate issued by a licensed physician or registered nurse or other Authority-approved evidence of illness, injury, or medical or dental office calls when the department has notified the employee in advance of such a requirement or when the employee has been under the care of a physician.

+G.H.
+Sick Leave Payoff

+- 1. An employee shall receive sick leave payoff as follows: - a.
 Upon Paid Retirement or Death: An employee or the employee's estate shall be paid for a portion of the employee's unused sick leave in an amount computed as provided below: